th2-net/th2-data-services/documentation/api/data.md

 Append `transform` function to workflow without handling None records.

-If Adapter is passed workflow function is Adapter.handle_stream.
+If Adapter is passed workflow function is Adapter.handle.
 If Generator is passed it will be used as a workflow.